The canonical ring of a stacky curve: Terminology

 We equip the polynomial ring $k[x]_{\vec{a}}$ with the (weighted graded) reverse lexicographic order \defiindex{grevlex} $\prec$: if

 and $x^{\vec{n}}$ are monomials in $k[x]_{\vec{a}}$, then $x^{\vec{m}} \succ x^{\vec{n}}$ if and only if either

 or

+(By last nonzero entry we mean right-most entry.)
 It is important to note that in \eqref{eqn:grevlexdef}, the ordering of the variables matters: it corresponds to a choice of writing the exponents of a monomial as a vector.
 A common choice for us will be

 in which case we have $x_{2,1} \succ x_{1,2}^2 \succ$ and $x_{5,1} \succ x_{1,6}^2 x_{3,2}$, etc. We indicate this ordering in the presentation of the ring, e.g.~for the above we would write